Efficient Deep Learning of Robust Policies from MPC using Imitation and Tube-Guided Data Augmentation: Efficient Learning from Nonlinear RTMPC

-A large portion of the computational cost of deploying or collecting demonstrations from nonlinear \ac{RTMPC} comes from the need to solve the \ac{OCP} of the ancillary NMPC (\cref{eq:ancillary_nmpc_eq}) at each timestep.
+\textbf{Solving the Ancillary \ac{NMPC}} A large portion of the computational cost of deploying or collecting demonstrations from nonlinear \ac{RTMPC} comes from the need to solve the \ac{OCP} of the ancillary NMPC (\cref{eq:ancillary_nmpc_eq}) at each timestep.
 In contrast, the \ac{OCP} of the nominal safe plan (\cref{eq:nmpc_nominal}) can be solved once per task (e.g., whenever the desired goal state $\vbf{X}^\text{des}_{\tzr}$ changes).

-A state-of-the-art method to solve the \ac{OCP} in \cref{eq:ancillary_nmpc_eq} that yields high-quality solutions is Multiple Shooting \cite{rawlings2017model}.
-In this approach, an \ac{OCP}, discretized over a time grid, is transformed in a \ac{NLP} that tries to find an optimal sequence of states and actions.
-This is done by forward-simulating the nonlinear dynamics on each interval (e.g., via an implicit \ac{RK} integrator) while imposing additional continuity conditions.
-The resulting \ac{NLP} can be solved via a \ac{SQP}, i.e., by repeatedly: \begin{inparaenum}[i)] \item linearizing the \ac{NLP} around a given linearization point; \item generating and solving a corresponding \ac{QP}, obtaining a refined linearization point for the next \ac{SQP} iteration. \end{inparaenum} While capable of producing high-quality solutions, \ac{SQP} methods incur large computational requirements due to the need of performing computationally-expensive system linearization and solving the associated \ac{QP} one or more times per timestep.
+A state-of-the-art method to solve the optimization in \cref{eq:ancillary_nmpc_eq} is \ac{SQP}, i.e., by repeatedly: \begin{inparaenum}[i)] \item linearizing the \ac{NLP} around a given linearization point; \item generating and solving a corresponding \ac{QP}, obtaining a refined linearization point for the next \ac{SQP} iteration. \end{inparaenum} While capable of producing high-quality solutions, \ac{SQP} methods incur large computational requirements due to computationally-expensive system linearizations, and solving the associated \ac{QP} one or more times per timestep.